rramphal100/dynamickmeans/README.md

-TO-DO: Write here how to run our code with the correct dataset.
+"python main.py" to run the code.
+It will print out IV/EV, given a number for k.